 WHAT YOU'LL STUDY

 The IA program is a rigorous full-time, five-semester 60-credit curriculum that takes two years to complete.
 Students begin the program in the fall semester only.

 IA students are required to complete a 120-hour internship as part of the degree program.
 Students must be enrolled in the first semester of study before beginning the internship, and the internship must be complete before the end of the last semester in the program.
 The internship is a part of the MFA Practicum + Internship course and will count toward the final grade in that class.
-The internship must be pre-approved by the IA Graduate Advisor Erin Speck.

 After completion of the 120 hours, students must work with their direct employer to complete the necessary paperwork and submit it to the instructor of the Practicum + Internship course (IA 6525) for final approval.